fastapi/sqlmodel/docs/tutorial/relationship-attributes/ondelete-relationship.md

 ///

 The configuration above is setting the table `Team` with a relationship with the flag `cascade_delete=True`, which means all objects in memory from the parent will be marked for delete.
-We are also setting `Hero` table in `team_id` column as a foreign key with the clause `ON DELETE CASCADE` at the database level, which means the database will delete any record when its parent in `Team` is deleted.
+We are also setting the `Hero` table in the `team_id` column as a foreign key with the clause `ON DELETE CASCADE` at the database level, which means the database will delete any record when its parent in `Team` is deleted.

 /// tip

-The `ON DELETE CASCADE` setup at the database level is useful because if any other application or service has access to the database and delete a record, the database will be in charge to handle the situation to delete any possible child.
+The `ON DELETE CASCADE` setup at the database level is useful because if any other application or service has access to the database and delete a record, the database will be in charge to handle the situation to deletes any possible child.

 ///